-Heavy-duty grease and stain remover
+1. Heavy-duty grease and stain remover

 Lestoil (pronounced less-toil … get it?) can be used full-strength on stains—especially really difficult stains; the kind of stains you just give up on like ink, toner, grease, oil, scuff marks, blood, lipstick, nail polish, paint, grass stains, coffee stains, crayon and marker stains on every surface you can imagine.
 Even the sticky stuff left behind by stickers and labels.

 Lestoil has been around since 1933.
-While I have not been around quite that long, this makes me wonder where I have been since I’ve only learned about Lestoil more recently.
+While I have not been around quite that long, this makes me wonder where I have been, since I’ve only learned about Lestoil more recently.

-So far 100%
+3. So far 100%

-Lestoil has removed every old stain I’d given up on as well as every new stain I’ve acquired since the two of us met—on clothing, carpet, concrete and all kinds of patio furniture including molded plastic.
+Lestoil has removed every old stain I’d given up on as well as every new stain I’ve acquired since the two of us met—on clothing, carpet, concrete, and all kinds of patio furniture including molded plastic.
 It removed black stains that accumulated on outdoor furniture covers.

-It made short order of some ugly stains on cultured stone.
+Lestoil made short order of some ugly stains on cultured stone.
 It removed that gross, sticky residue that shows up on vinyl and plastic, restoring it back to its former glory.

 So far, Lestoil has worked on everything I’ve tried, most recently this shirt (with apologies to all of my expert photography readers—I promise to work on my lighting ).

 Lestoil contains, among other things, sodium tallate, which is a type of soap.
-This means that once the job is done, it must rinsed out, washed off or otherwise removed to make sure the item being treated doesn’t retain a residue that will attract a new stain.
+This means that once the job is done, it must be rinsed out, washed off or otherwise removed to make sure the item being treated doesn’t retain a residue that will attract a new stain.